 Not Expired ≠ Authorized

-Expiry is a fact.
-Authorization is an outcome.
+Expiry is a temporal fact.
+Authorization is an application-owned decision.

 - Not expired ≠ permitted